A reading from the gospel of Matthew 12:38-42

 42 At the judgment the queen of the south will arise with this generation and condemn it, because she came from the ends of the earth to hear the wisdom of Solomon; and there is something greater than Solomon here.”

 Reflection: Something Greater

 Jesus definitely is something greater than Jonah.
 He preached with the greatest gift of wisdom.
 He performed the greatest miracles.
-Still, the supposedly “learned” people look for a sign.
-No wonder Jesus calls them evil and unfaithful generation because they are obviously spiritually blind.
+Still, the supposedly “learned” people looked for a sign.
+No wonder Jesus called them evil and unfaithful generation because they were obviously spiritually blind.

 It really takes the eyes of faith for us to see something greater than the ordinary.
 It may not be easy but our guide and helper, the Holy Spirit, is just one call away through prayer.